 - URLs should be kept as short as reasonably possible and use hyphens to separate words.
 For example, wagner.edu/res-ed, not wagner.edu/residential_education.

 - Department/Office Responsibilities.
 Each department and office of Wagner College is responsible for its own web presence, although the Office of Communications and Marketing or Office of Information Technology reserves the right to remove or edit content at any time.
-The director or chair has responsibility over the content of that area, but may delegate web management to someone else.
+The director or chair has responsibility over the content of that area, but may delegate web management to another college employee.
 Each area is responsible for the following:

 - Creating and maintaining up-to-date and accurate content related to the area’s personnel and activities.
 Site content should be reviewed at least once each semester, or as often as necessary to maintain accuracy and relevance of all content, and to ensure that links are accurate and working.